John Lewis & Partners: 2000s

 Plans were circulating since the early 2000s for a new large store in Sheffield to replace the current store.
 The new store was to be included within the Sevenstone development, which has since been cancelled.
 A new store was to be considered for construction as part of the Sheffield Retail Quarter, scheduled to be completed by 2022.
 As of August 2017 these plans had not been confirmed and more recently, it was announced that the Sheffield John Lewis would close because of the impact of the coronavirus pandemic.

 In 2008 a controversy over the declaration of expenses by UK members of Parliament revealed that Parliamentary authorities were using information from the "John Lewis list" as a guide to the maximum costs refundable to MPs when equipping London pieds à terre at public expense.

 On 6 November 2008 it was announced that John Lewis would open their first department store outside the UK in Dublin, Ireland.
-Subject to planning permission, the shop will be built on O'Connell Street.
-The centre is being developed by Chartered Land and will be part of the largest retail centre in Ireland.
-As of January 2014 the €1.2 billion development is on hold and John Lewis are still seeking a location in Northern Ireland for a flagship department store.
+Subject to planning permission, the shop would be built on O'Connell Street.
+The centre was being developed by Chartered Land and would be part of the largest retail centre in Ireland.
+As of January 2014 the €1.2 billion development was on hold and John Lewis were still seeking a location in Northern Ireland for a flagship department store.

 The Cardiff store opened in September 2009 as part of the Phase 2 development of St David's Centre.
-The Cardiff branch is also the Partnership's only department store in Wales.
+The Cardiff branch is the Partnership's only department store in Wales.